9OP/Dataiku/README.md

 ## Run automated tests <a name="tests"></a>

 The server is tested with Python standard lib's Unittest package.
+Running the test suite requires the python desp to be installed.

-Run the test suite with:
+You can run the test suite either on local or on Docker.
+The command is:

 ```sh
 cd backend # Move to the backend directory